 Disadvantages of a Live out Nanny

 - Costs.
-You must pay the full market rate with no reduction for taking into account additional package such as accommodation being offered.
+You must pay the full market rate with no reduction for taking into account additional packages such as accommodation being offered.
 A reduction of the market rate might mean that your nannies move on too frequently as they have received higher offers.

 - Less Flexibility.
 It may be that they offer you slightly less flexibility, as if you need them to start a little earlier than expected they would be unlikely to get to work in time (at late notice), but typically they are very flexible as ultimately families need nannies to be flexible!